TobCap/demagrittr/README.md

 # [1] TRUE
 ```

 ## Not supported
-* Does not reflect the last function's visibility (pringint the result or not)
+* visibility of the result of a last function
+ (pringint the result or not)

 ## ToDo
-* To make a wrapper function just like source() or sys.source()
+* make a wrapper function just like source() or sys.source()